-Jacqueline Valencia is a Toronto-based writer, essayist, and activist who earned her Honours BA in English at the University of Toronto.
+Jacqueline Valencia (she/they) is a Toronto-based writer, essayist, and activist who earned her Honours BA in English at the University of Toronto.
 Jacqueline is the organizer of the 2015 Toronto Poetry Talks: Racism and Sexism in the Craft.
 She is a project partner at Poetry inPrint and editor of Watch Your Head, and manygenderedmothers.
 She is also the founding editor of Critical Focus and blogger at http://humblelittlepets.com.

 She is a (bi)racial Latine of Colombian heritage.
 Her literary themes include (but are not limited to): conceptual experimentation, loss, racism, physical space, feminism, and decolonization.